TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 - Use GPT OSS? (slower to fine-tune, but fast inference).
 Needs vLLM, not sglang, requiring some updates to the codebase.

 ---
+16 Aug 2025
+[ ] Decide what is the fastest path here to getting something working.
+[ ] Get SGLang working in Kaggle.
+  [ ] Get tp working with SGLang in Kaggle.
+  [ ] Get tp working in an importing notebook that is offline.
+  [ ] Get dp working with SGLang in Kaggle.
+  [ ] Add `fp8_e4m3` to the server start if using SGLang.
+[ ] Import the fp8 model to kaggle.
+[ ] LATER - Work with Lewis to get the task runner going.

+[x] Consider a minimal dp notebook to send to Greg.
+Not doing this as we know v0 won't work.

 15 Aug 2025

 ### Key learnings:
+- SGLang is not yet working in Kaggle.
 - Better to use `fp8_e4m3` for inference, it's more precise AND supported by FA3 on Hopper.
 Flash infer is used on L4, and should be able to use fp8_e4m3 too.
 - Data parallel is not yet working in Kaggle, at least with vLLM.
 Tensor parallel is working.
+DP won't work with vLLM on T4s.
+Unknown if it will work with SGLang.
 - Getting the task runner going in Kaggle isn't quite working yet.
 Will be good to go through with you, perhaps at the same time as I walk you through utility scripts.
-- SGLang is not yet working in Kaggle.

 ### Testing in Kaggle